supertokens/create-supertokens-app/boilerplate/backend/node-express/README.md

         - `supertokens`:
             - `connectionURI`: Sets the URL that your SuperTokens core is located.
 By default, it connects to the playground core.
 In production, you can [host your own core](https://supertokens.com/docs/thirdpartyemailpassword/pre-built-ui/setup/core/with-docker) or create an account to [enable managed hosting](https://supertokens.com/dashboard-saas)
         - `appInfo`: Holds informaiton like your project name
             - `apiDomain`: Sets the domain your back-end API is on.
-SuperTokens automatically listens to create requests at `${apiDomain}/auth`
+SuperTokens automatically listens to requests at `${apiDomain}/auth`
             - `websiteDomain`: Sets the domain your front-end website is on
         - `recipeList`: An array of recipes for adding supertokens features